doc22940/design-system-sketch-file/CONTRIBUTING.md

 - To maintain a consistent layout for the file, keep components 150 pixels apart from each other.
 - When adding a new component, adhere to the current alphabetical order.
 Add the new component and shift the other components to the right.
 - A component should have at least light and dark versions.
 Ideally, it should also have a responsive version and an alt version of both.
-- When naming a component within the Design System Page, the name should follow this style: Component -- Text input.
-Elements within the component follow this style: Background light alt.
+- When naming a component within the Design System Page, the name should follow this style: `Component -- Text input`.
+Elements within the component follow this style: `Background light Alt`.
 - When naming a component within the Symbols page, with the exception of styling declaration of a component (dark, light or alt), all words should be capitalised.
 For example, Accordion / dark / Alt / Open
 - When adding a component to the Symbols page, the order in which the component versions appear is: _Dark, Dark Alt, Light, Light Alt_.